Crash Martinair flight MP495 in Faro, Portugal

 The High Energy Impact nature of the crash, due to the kinetic forces, and its possible, cognitive, consequences are largely ignored.

-Most of the practical and long term real life consequences for surviving occupants and family members remain unseen.
+Because of lack of interest and of the limited financial liability of Martinair (and thus limited personal injury claims) most of the practical and long term real life consequences for surviving occupants and family members remain unseen.

-Possible co-existence of Mild Traumatic Brain Injury and Post Traumatic Stress Disorder hampers proper diagnosis and treatment.
+Possible co-existence of Mild Traumatic Brain Injury and Post Traumatic Stress Disorder hampers proper diagnosis and treatment

 Documents:

-• Investigation report, English (approx. 7 MB)
+Official investigation report, English (approx. 7 MB)

-• Investigation report, Portuguese (approx. 3 MB)
+Official investigation report, Portuguese (approx. 3 MB)

 Remarks in English by the web site author, related to investigation report topics: